-This Global Organization connected to the United Nations is affiliated with a multitude of organizations in the world that are concerned with ending poverty, complies with the Statement of United Nations Under-Secretary-General for Communications and Public Information (DPI) Mr. Kiyo Akasaka, by 2015.
-By 2050 the world’s population will reach 9.1 billion, 34 percent higher than today.
-Worldview Mission Complies with United Nation’s Millennium Development Goals to end poverty by 2015.
+Worldview Mission (WM) is a 501 (C) (3) Nonprofit (NGO).
+WM as Global Organization is connected to the United Nations and affiliated with a multitude of organizations in the world aiming to end the poverty and complies with the Statement of United Nations Under-Secretary-General for Communications and Public Information (DPI) Mr. Kiyo Akasaka, by 2015.
+Worldview Mission complies with United Nation’s Millennium Development Goals to end poverty by 2015.

-- “To improve the quality of life for the people living in poverty helping them to become self-sufficient and to facilitate global effort in meeting United Nation’s Millennium Development Goals.”
+“To improve the quality of life for the people living in poverty helping them to become self-sufficient and to facilitate global effort in meeting United Nation’s Sustainable Development Goals.”

-- Create an environment and use activities that foster mutual respect, resilience, self-esteem, self-regulation, self-efficacy and leadership
+- Create an environment and implement programs that foster resilience, self-regulation, self-efficacy and leadership.

 - Family and Parenting